 Does NNU accept running start credits?

 NNU does accept Washington State Running Start credits.
-Students may transfer a few credits or up to a completed transfer associate degree.
+Students may transfer up to 62 semester credits.

 Are NNU's faculty Christian?